Zeta function regularization: Definition

 if this sum converges, and by analytic continuation elsewhere.

 In the case when a_{n} = n, the zeta function is the ordinary Riemann zeta function.
 This method was used by Srinivasa Ramanujan to "sum" the series 1 + 2 + 3 + 4 + ⋯ to ζ(−1) = −1/12.

 Hawking (1977) showed that in flat space, in which the eigenvalues of Laplacians are known, the zeta function corresponding to the partition function can be computed explicitly.
 Consider a scalar field φ contained in a large box of volume V in flat spacetime at the temperature T = β^{−1}.
 The partition function is defined by a path integral over all fields φ on the Euclidean space obtained by putting τ = it which are zero on the walls of the box and which are periodic in τ with period β.
 In this situation from the partition function he computes energy, entropy and pressure of the radiation of the field φ.
 In case of flat spaces the eigenvalues appearing in the physical quantities are generally known, while in case of curved space they are not known: in this case asymptotic methods are needed.

 Another method defines the possibly divergent infinite product a_{1}a_{2}.... to be exp(−ζ′_{A}(0)).
 Ray & Singer (1971) used this to define the determinant of a positive self-adjoint operator A (the Laplacian of a Riemannian manifold in their application) with eigenvalues a_{1}, a_{2}, ...., and in this case the zeta function is formally the trace of A^{−s}.
 Minakshisundaram & Pleijel (1949) showed that if A is the Laplacian of a compact Riemannian manifold then the Minakshisundaram–Pleijel zeta function converges and has an analytic continuation as a meromorphic function to all complex numbers, and Seeley (1967) extended this to elliptic pseudo-differential operators A on compact Riemannian manifolds.
 So for such operators one can define the determinant using zeta function regularization.
 See "analytic torsion."

 Hawking (1977) suggested using this idea to evaluate path integrals in curved spacetimes.
-He studied zeta function regularization in order to calculate the partition functions for thermal graviton and matter's quanta in curved background such as on the horizon of black holes and on de Sitter background using the relation by the inverse Mellin transformation to the trace of the kernel of heat equations.
+He studied zeta function regularization in order to calculate the partition functions for thermal gravitons and matter's quanta in curved background such as on the horizon of black holes and on de Sitter background using the relation by the inverse Mellin transformation to the trace of the kernel of heat equations.